Skip to content(if available)orjump to list(if available)

 "Another thing I’ve noticed is how much modeling matters.
 My daughter watches everything I do.
 If I tell her to wait and then lose my patience two seconds later because the internet is slow, what’s the lesson there?"

 As a father of 3 kids, I can confirm 100% this is true.
 Once you understand that, your life changes completely.
-You realize there is somebody in this world, who will model you life after yours.
+You realize there is somebody in this world, who will model their life after yours.
 What kind of example you give them is up to you.

 Suddenly, "be the change you want to see in the world" gets a whole new meaning !